 Cyber Sex Trafficking: A Crime on the Rise

-The internet has created a way for people to instantly connect with others around the world, and connections are only becoming faster and stronger as technology continues to evolve.
+The internet has created a way for people to instantly connect with others around the world.
+Connections are only becoming faster and stronger as technology continues to evolve.
 While this is wonderful for families, long-distance friends, and those with common interests, it also makes it easier for traffickers to find, recruit, and exploit unsuspecting victims without getting caught.

 Governments are increasingly taking notice of human trafficking and dedicating laws and forces to suppress it.
 Due to a generally stricter stance on this problem in many countries, traffickers are seeking opportunities to continue their operations without leaving traces of their location or identity for law enforcement to find.
-For many, this means moving their operations into cyberspace.
+For many, this means moving their operations into the digital world.

 The internet can provide traffickers with a layer of protection against the law.
 In many cases, perpetrators are able to remain essentially anonymous—using pseudonyms, fake photos, and virtual private networks (VPN).
-Additionally, the increasing popularity of cryptocurrencies like Bitcoin—popular on the dark web—make monetary exchanges harder to trace back to personal bank accounts.
+Additionally, the increasing popularity of cryptocurrencies like Bitcoin (which is popular on the dark web) make monetary exchanges harder to trace back to personal bank accounts.